 Music knows no boundaries.
-Musicians and music producers are constantly finding new and interesting ways to shape the sound in an unorthodox manner.
+Musicians and music producers are continually finding new and exciting ways to shape the sound in an unorthodox manner.
 Back in the 70′, great psychedelic rock bands explored the possibilities of an electric guitar coupled with various effects.
 The result was the creation of a unique and distinctive sound.
 This manipulation of the sound progressed over time with new devices that allowed to push the boundaries even further.
-When first samples started to be commercially available in the 80`s, the ability to control sound in a totally new way marked the start of new era in electronic music.
+When the first samples started to be commercially available in the ’80s, the ability to control sound in a new way marked the start of a new era in electronic music.

-Today, a new plugin came to light and it is certainly unique because of the way it manipulates the audio signal.
+Today, a new plugin came to light, and it is indeed unique because of the way it manipulates the audio signal.
 Its name is “I Wish“ by Infected Mushroom (the famous psychedelic trance band) in partnership with Polyverse music.
-In the next two next tutorials, I will try to explain its functions and demonstrate how it works.
+In the next two tutorials, I will try to explain its functions and demonstrate how it works.

 Sound Manipulation with ”I Wish”

-The I Wish plugin is a MIDI effect and it requires audio input to work.
-So, let’s see how we can make it work in SoundBridge.
+The I Wish plugin is a MIDI effect, and it requires audio input to work.
+So, let’s see how we can make it work in the SoundBridge: DAW.
 Firstly I will add a new audio track and drag and drop some simple synth chord sequence from the sample pool on it.
 Here is how it sounds unprocessed.

 ~Synth chord sequence – unprocessed